-STEP In cell D6, enter the formula $=(1-InfectionRate)^{D3}$ and label "prob no one in the group infected" in cell E6.
+STEP In cell D6, enter the formula $=(1 - InfectionRate)^{D3}$ and the label "prob no one in the group infected" in cell E6.
 Format D6 as a percentage so that it displays 0.59%.

-Next, we compute 100% minus the probability that no one in the group is infected to find the probability that at least one person is infected.
+But this is the probability that no one is infected in the group.
+We subtract this from one to find the likelihood that at least one person is infected.

-STEP In cell D7, enter the formula =1-D6 and label "prob at least one in the group infected" in cell E7.
+STEP In cell D7, enter the formula =1-D6 and the label "prob at least one in the group infected" in cell E7.
 Format D7 as a percentage (if needed).